Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?: Introduction

 The vast amount of information available on the web has made it increasingly difficult to assess the credibility of online content, especially online news \cite{chung2012exploring, keshavarz2014credible}.
 This challenge is further complicated by the presence of highly motivated actors who create and spread fake news for various purposes, including political propaganda \cite{sanovich2017computational}.
 In recent years, fake news creators have increasingly turned to AI tools for creating deceptive and persuasive fake news content at scale~\cite{shu2017fake}.
 Within this context, the rapid rise of Large Language Models (LLMs) represents the latest (and perhaps most dangerous) addition to the fake news creator toolkit.
 For example, it is argued that given their advanced reasoning abilities, LLMs can easily be leveraged by motivated fake news creators to generate deceptive news content at scale \cite{allen2020evaluating}.

-In this post-truth era, it is crucial to investigate whether LLMs truly represent an algorithmic version of Pandora’s box—tools that enable fake news creators to generate vast amounts of highly persuasive fake news content at lightning speed, which would lead to significant negative consequences for modern-day societies.
-At the same time, it is also important to understand whether state-of-the-art LLMs can be used to close down this algorithmic Pandora’s box, i.e., whether LLMs can also serve as a solution, helping to mitigate the problems they create.
+It is therefore important to investigate whether LLMs indeed represent an algorithmic version of Pandora’s box—tools that enable fake news creators to generate vast amounts of highly persuasive fake news content at lightning speed, which would lead to significant negative consequences for modern-day societies.
+At the same time, it is also important to understand whether state-of-the-art LLMs can be used to close this algorithmic Pandora’s box, i.e., whether LLMs can also serve as a solution, helping to mitigate the problems they create.
 For example, LLMs could play a critical role in powering the next generation of fake news detection systems, offering new ways to identify and counter deceptive content.
 Finally, in an effort to provide insights to future developers of next-gen fake news detection systems, it is very important to understand the strategies that can be effectively used by motivated fake news creators to generate fake news using LLMs.
 Concretely, we aim to answer the following research questions in this paper:

 \textbf{Q1}: How easy (or difficult) is it for humans to identify LLM-generated fake news stories (as compared to real stories)?
 Is this task of fake/real news detection easier for state-of-the-art LLMs as compared to humans?